-That higher weight capacity makes the monopod excellent for handling heavy lenses.
-The monopod extends to 62.8 inches and closed, the monopod is 20.7 inches long.
+The higher weight capacity makes the monopod excellent for handling heavy lenses.
+The monopod extends to 62.8 inches and when closed, the monopod is 20.7 inches long.

 Unlike most budget monopods, this Benro has a rubber foot that helps keep the monopod in place.
 The foot articulates, so the monopod still allows for different angles.
-Other perks include flip style locks for quick height adjustments and a foam grip at the top.
+Other perks include flip-style locks for quick height adjustments and a foam grip at the top.

 There are cheaper monopods on the market.
 But the Benro offers pro-level weight capacity at a rather affordable $50, considering all the features.

 Like most monopods, there’s no head included.
-Picking up a head will allow for further camera angle adjustments outside of that articulating foot at the base.
+Picking up a tripod head will allow for further camera angle adjustments outside of that articulating foot at the base.